Spartan Speaker Series

 “Open Heart, Open Mind” with Lisa Ling

 Speaker Bio: In today’s culture of “sound bite news,” many important issues get overlooked, if they get covered at all.
 Lisa Ling has dedicated herself to shedding light on stories impacting the world in which we live.
 In her presentations, complete with a lively Q&A session, Lisa shares a collection of stories from her over 20 year career in media that have profoundly affected her outlook on life.
-Her hope is that through her experiences people may be provoked to think about things differently and allow themselves to expand their horizons.
+Her hope is that through her experiences people may be provoked to

 An Evening with Richard Cabral: A Conversation and excerpts from his One Man Show